elliotcarr/MultDiff/README.md

 The code features two solution approaches:
  - ``multdiff`` uses a semi-analytic method based on the Laplace transform and an orthogonal eigenfunction expansion.
  - ``multdiff_fvm`` uses a finite volume method and a backward Euler time discretisation.

-The code will be uploaded once the paper below has been published.

 ## References